jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 a meaning independently: it corresponds to *reverse* polish automatons.
 Its indices are the types of the input and output stacks.

-Second, we note that the stack produced by the polish expresion yet-to-visit ("on the right") is the stack consumed by the reverse polish automation ("on the left").
+Second, we note that the stack produced by the polish expression yet-to-visit ("on the right") is the stack consumed by the reverse polish automation ("on the left").

 We capture all these properties in the types by using GADTs.
-We can then properly type the traversal of polish expresions as well as reduction to a value.
+We can then properly type the traversal of polish expressions as well as reduction to a value.

 # Parsing

 ## Disjunction

-We kept the discussion of actual parsing out of the discussion so far.
+We kept the details of actual parsing out of the discussion so far.
 This is for good reason: the machinery for incremental computation and reuse of partial results is independent from it.
 Indeed, given any procedure to compute structured values from a linear input of symbols, one can use the procedure described above